 "Future Ways of Working in the Digital Economy" is led by Professor Christian Fieseler at the Department of Communication and Culture.

 – We are very grateful for the trust that the Norwegian Research Council has placed into our research at BIs Nordic Centre for Internet and Society.
 As Norway transitions into the digitalized economy we are glad to now have the capasities to realise our long term research agenda into how future ways of working can be inclusive, sustainable and beneficial for all members of society, says Fieseler.

 The research project at BI will provide new insights on the digitalized economy and will look closer at five questions:

-- Which digital labor markets exist today, how are these labor markets linked and how will they develop over time?
+- Which digital labour markets exist today, how are these labour markets linked and how will they develop over time?